High-resolution modeling of nonlinear Compton scattering in focused laser pulses

-Theoretical predictions of SFQED experiments are almost always based on simulations where it is necessary to evaluate the radiation spectra multiple times and for different parameters.
-As discussed in the previous section, all three radiation models originate from the same initial matrix element but they deviate when approximations or assumptions are made to simplify the calculation.
-The difficulty of numerically evaluating the radiation spectrum using each model varies a lot, with the LCFA model being the easiest and fastest to evaluate.
-Depending on how many terms in the sum over absorbed photons one needs, the BCK model and NLCM can take several orders of magnitude longer to evaluate than the LCFA model.
-It is therefore important to understand when the approximations for the three models are valid and when they fail under various experimental conditions.

-In the laboratory, there are in principle two different sources of strong fields, tightly focused pulsed lasers, and oriented crystals using high energy particles.
-It is clear that the underlying assumption of the external field used in the NLCM does not apply for crystals, so the primary focus in this paper will be laser fields.
-First we will investigate a regular plane wave for different values of $\eta$ and $\chi$ where the NLCM should give the exact solution to the emitted radiation.
-Then we will investigate the case of a tightly focused laser pulse, which corresponds to putting a gradient on the plane wave amplitude.
+When designing laser-particle experiments, numerical simulations are employed to calculate particle spectra for a range of parameters and in multiple geometries.
+There is a balance between speed of evaluation and accuracy of simulation of these models.
+The LCFA is the easiest to employ and the fastest to run but does not capture important spectral features at intermediate intensities $a_{0}\sim O(1)$; the LMA and BCK models are more accurate but if the intensity of the background satisfies $a_{0}\gtrsim 1$, can take several orders of magnitude longer to evaluate.
+Therefore, knowing where each model is valid, allows one to switch between models and reduce the evaluation time.